Support This Site

 Sheriff Eben rescues as many of the humans as he can within a boarded up building, where they stay for a few weeks.
 But sooner or later cabin fever sets in and the humans have to move to a new locale.
 This cannot be done without losing another member of their group to the vampires and that knowledge puts a perpetual edge on even the quietest of scenes.

 More intriguing and more terrifying is that Director Slade saves the quietest moments for when the vampires are hunting silently through the streets and on the rooftops.
 They haven't killed all of their prey.
-The vampires use some of them to walk through the empty streets of Barrow, crying out for help, as judas goats.
+The vampires use some of them to walk through the empty streets of Barrowas judas goats, crying out for help.
 To survive the vampire onslaught, the surviving, hiding humans must ignore the cries for help from their friends and neighbors.
 And they must do this for 30 days.

 Mindless idiocies that are often found in lesser, two-bit Horror Thriller movies are ignored here.
 For example: